It all starts with the best leather...

 Wickett & Craig

-Founded in 1867 one of only two remaining vegetable tanneries remaining in the U.S.A.
+Founded in 1867 one of only two vegetable tanneries remaining in the U.S.A.
 Originally from Toronto, Canada, Wickett & Craig now operate on a 16-acre facility in Curwensville, Pennsylvania.

 W&C source only the finest North American cattle to undergo the traditional 6 week vegetable tanning process that produces deeply coloured superior leather that will only get better with age.
 W&C English Bridle leather may not exhibit the waxy bloom of other English Bridle tanneries but is still drum-dyed, fat liquored and hot stuffed to ensure its durability in the arid regions of America.
 The result is a beautifully smooth, mid-tempered leather that takes little breaking in.